BuggleInc/plm-dockers/dockerfile/plm-nginx/README.md

            -d <name of your image>
 ```

-The volume should contain two SSL certificates and the corresponding keys:
+The volume should contain the SSL certificates and the corresponding keys required by the configuration used.
-- *webPLM.crt* and *webPLM.key*
-- *plm-accounts.crt* and *plm-accounts.key*